UPDATED BY

 Eaze is both an online marketplace and software platform that connects vetted, fully-licensed dispensaries to customers via on-demand delivery.
 Homegrown in California, Eaze is currently limited to conducting business in just two states (California and Michigan), but is looking to expand to future locations.
 The platform has completed more than eight million cannabis deliveries to date, according to its website.

-A Berkeley-based biotech company, Demetrix applies fermentation methods in the study and production of more than 100, high-purity cannabinoids and their interactions with the human body.
+A Berkeley-based biotech company, Demetrix applies fermentation methods in the study and production of high-purity cannabinoids and their interactions with the human body.
 Most recently, Demetrix launched a commercial-scale manufacturing operation as its first product went to market, a cannabinoid named cannabigerol, or CBG, which carries anti-inflammatory and antimicrobial properties, according to beauty news outlet CosmeticsDesign.
 Demetrix is the first company to produce this rare, bioactive ingredient.

 Flowhub is a company that builds retail management software specific to legal medical marijuana and recreational cannabis dispensaries.
 Its highly customizable, open-setup platform delivers compliance, point of sale, payment, inventory tracking and analytics data to shepherd better business decisions as well as easy-to-use mobile applications.
 In its eight years of operations, this Denver-based operation now processes over $1 billion dollars in cannabis sales annually from its 700 retailers across 18 states.